 If you’re looking for some dumbbells for your home gym to do exercises like this one, you can have a look at some here.

-When it comes to alternatives to the tricep pushdown, especially for building chiseled triceps, one can’t not touch on the close grip bench press!
+When it comes to alternatives to the tricep pushdown, especially for building chiseled triceps, one can’t ignore the close-grip bench press!

 This variation of the traditional bench press is a powerful exercise that will give your triceps a run for their money.
-The close grip bench press makes for a perfect strength exercise, and in my opinion, is best performed for maximum weight, over less reps.
+The close grip bench press makes for a perfect strength exercise, and in my opinion, is best performed for maximum weight over fewer reps.

 To perform this exercise, lie on a flat bench with your knees bent and feet on the floor.
 Assume a shoulder-width grip on the barbell.
 Avoid taking too close a grip, as this can place unnecessary strain on your wrists.